Ending the Great Debate: safety razor vs cartridgeRazor

-Safety razors are not only cheaper and provide a better quality shave, they also look a heck of a lot cooler and make you feel much more like a man.
+Safety razors are not only cheaper and provide a better quality shave, but they also look a heck of a lot cooler and make you feel much more like a man.

-So ignore all of the marketing tactics that try to convince you that the newest six or seven blade razor is the answer to all of your problems, as an old school safety razor is really all you need to get the best shave of your life.
+So ignore all of the marketing tactics that try to convince you that the newest six or seven-blade razor is the answer to all of your problems, as an old-school safety razor is really all you need to get the best shave of your life.

 We have thoroughly tested virtually all the safety razors, so be sure to check out our list of the best safety razors segmented by price range.

 Here is a shortlist of PNP’s favorite safety razors.

 For many more, check out the link above about the best safety razors!